warren-bank/mirror-XMail-mail-server/Readme.txt

 	"value1"[TAB]"value2"[TAB]...[NEWLINE]

-	Examine now the means of this files.
+	Let's examine now the means of this files.

 	ALIASES.TAB :